sf-wdi-18/notes/lectures/week-07/day-3-auth-in-rails/README.md

     #TODO: logout the current user
   end

-  private
-  def user_params
-  	#whitelist user's email & password, return them as an array with `.values`
-    params.require(:user).permit(:email, :password).values
 end
-end

 ```

-In the above schemee when after we authenticate someone we set `session[:user_id] = user.id`.
+After we authenticate someone we set `session[:user_id] = user.id`.
 This allows the `user.id` to be stored in a cookie for lookup later.
 Of course, then we have to go find they the user in our DB every time using the `user_id` in the session.
 With all of this in mind we separate out a lot of the logic related to `sessions` into a list of very helpful methods in `SessionsHelper`.

-<h2 id="current_user">Note: `current_user` Method</h2>
+Note: Reference the [logout](#logout) note below if you're curious how to implement that.

+<h3 id="current_user">`current_user` Method</h3>

 Every time a request is made to our server we find the current user by retrieving their `user_id` from inside session hash.
 It would be lovely to have a helper method `current_user` abstracts this away from us.